 Child Custody, Alimony, and Visitation

 Custody, alimony, and visitation are common issues in divorce, but most people are unaware of the legal rules that govern these issues.
 In many cases, both parents and their respective attorneys may not be aware of the intricacies of the laws surrounding these decisions.
-It is important to understand the different laws to protect your interests.
+Parents should consult Family Law Phoenix Attorneys (or in your location) to understand the different laws to protect their interests.

 Divorce is never an easy time for anyone involved.
 The emotional turmoil that accompanies its occurrence can wreak havoc on individuals and the relationships they hold dear.
 One of the most common questions couples face after a divorce is how to divide the marital assets.